tatsuyafujisaki/kotlin-playground/markdown/coroutines.md

 # Cold stream
 * is like an automatic faucet.
-* is in action only when the receiver exists.
+* is active only when any consumer exists.
+* emits values whenever a new consumer is added.
 * e.g. Kotlin Flow.

 # Hot stream
 * is like a normal faucet.
-* is in action whether or not the receiver exists.
+* is active whether or not any consumer exists.
+* emits values, reagardless when a new consumer is added.
 * e.g. Kotlin Channel.

 # Coroutine